isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 C-style strings are ubiquitous.
 They are defined by convention: zero-terminated arrays of characters.
 We must distinguish C-style strings from a pointer to a single character or an old-fashioned pointer to an array of characters.

+If you don't need null termination, use `string_view`.

 ##### Example

 Consider: